How Oral Health Affects Your Overall Health

 Gum disease, also called periodontitis and periodontal disease, is a chronic inflammatory disease.
 According to the CDC, it affects 47.2% of adults aged 30 years and older.
 Aging increases the risk of chronic diseases as well as periodontal disease.
 The CDC also reported that 70.1% of adults 65 years and older have periodontitis.

-The percentages are high despite the disease can be prevented with good oral hygiene throughout life.
-Another significant observation is that many people are not aware of the mouth body connection and the health consequences of the oral disease.
+The percentages are high although the disease can be prevented with good oral hygiene throughout life.
+Another significant observation is that many people are unaware of the mouth-body connection and the health consequences of oral disease.

 Gum Disease Symptoms